Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Tristan shrugged.
 “I don’t understand Mom,” he said, quietly.

 Of course, he and Ramsey had both been raised as good Mormons too.
 And Allison had promised not to interfere, there.
 The boys were both members of Folctha’s tiny branch, and the only members of its Young Men organization.
-She briefly wondered what kind of private, quiet crisis of faith they were going through---or even if they were---then put an arm round him and gave him a sisterly hug.
+She briefly wondered what kind of private, quiet crisis of faith they were going through - or even if they were - then put an arm round him and gave him a sisterly hug.

 “That makes two of us, li’l bro,” she said.